-In three years as the head coach at Hood College, Kenny Putnam's sides have produced the winningest three-year stretch in the history of Blazer men's soccer.
+In five years as the head coach at Hood College, Kenny Putnam's sides have produced the winningest five-year stretch in the history of Blazer men's soccer.

 The 2015 squad rewrote Hood's record book.
 The team set records for total victories (12), goals in a season (53) and match (15); assists in a season (35) and match (11); and points in a season (141) and match (41).
 The Blazers' seven shutouts were also a new Hood standard.
 Putnam coached the Middle Atlantic Conference Commonwealth and ECAC Division III South Offensive Player of the Year; two All-MAC selections and an NSCAA All-Mid-Atlantic Region Third Team member.
 Two players were named Academic All-MAC and one Scholar All-East Region by the National Soccer Coaches Association of America.